arcadiapage/arcadiapage.github.io/aboutme.md

 I started this blog as a burned out creative who was looking for identity and purpose, and I want to share what it’s like to experience inner transformation in real-time.

-So if you're into identity shifts and pivots, you might like what I do.
+So if you're into self-understanding, meaning-making, and identity shifts, you might like what I do.

 Like life, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So dear explorer, here's your map.